3 Ideas to Bring Your Community Engagement Online

 CSR professionals must understand their online audience.
 Who is your company trying to engage?
 Are you trying to reach a large audience?
 Do you intend to impact many people you have not engaged before?

-If the answers to those last two questions are “Yes,” CSR professionals should explore ways to bake social engagement and scale into their online programming.
+If the answers to those last two questions are “Yes,” CSR professionals should explore ways to bake social engagement and scale into their online community engagement programming.
 How can you encourage your colleagues, your colleagues’ friends, and your colleagues’ friends’ friends to share a company resource or campaign?

 A key element of social engagement is storytelling.
 People are naturally drawn to compelling narratives and are inclined to share their own stories.